 The default policy will be expanded in future updates to include more directives.

-content_security_policy: Turn on CSP (default off for existing sites, on for new instances)
+content_security_policy: Turn on CSP (default on)

 content_security_policy_report_only: Turn on CSP Report-Only mode (default off)

 CSP Report Only mode checks and reports the site’s violations, without blocking them.
 This can be used to experiment with different policies, and monitor their effects.

 content_security_policy site setting, and viola, CSP is on!

 However, since CSP will start blocking any non-whitelisted script sources immediately, I recommend the following steps to make sure that CSP is not blocking your site’s customizations:

 - Turn on CSP Report-Only mode, and check for CSP violations.

 - Turn on Full CSP.

 <script type="text/discourse-plugin" version="0.8"> api.replaceIcon('heart', 'thumbs-up'); </script>